 All disable library routines make your application start ignoring requests to log trace event(s) to the shared memory buffers.
-The disable routines differ by how many trace events they disable. trace_disable disables one trace event ID. trace_disable_range disables a range of trace event IDs, including both range endpoints. trace_disable_all disables all trace events.
+The disable routines differ by how many trace events they disable. trace_disable, and Trace.disable with a single argument, disable one trace event ID. trace_disable_range, and Trace.disable with two arguments, disable a range of trace event IDs, including both range endpoints. trace_disable_all, and Trace.disable without any arguments, disable all trace events.
 Disabling an already disabled trace event has no effect.

 All enable library routines let you re-enable a trace event that you disabled with a disable library routine or user daemon.
 The effect is that your application resumes noticing requests to log the specified trace event to the shared memory buffers.
-The enable routines differ by how many trace events they enable. trace_enable enables one trace event ID. trace_enable_range enables a range of trace event IDs, including both range endpoints. trace_enable_all enables all trace events.
+The enable routines differ by how many trace events they enable. trace_enable, and Trace.enable with a single argument, enable one trace event ID. trace_enable_range, and Trace.enable with two arguments, enable a range of trace event IDs, including both range endpoints. trace_enable_all, and Trace.enable without arguments, enable all trace events.
 Enabling an already enabled trace event has no effect.

-Consider invoking the user daemon with events disabled instead of calling the trace_enable and trace_disable routines.
+Consider invoking the user daemon with events disabled instead of calling the enable and disable routines.
 Using these options saves you from re-editing, recompiling and relinking your application.

-If you want to log only a few of your trace events, disable all trace events with trace_disable_all and then selectively enable the trace events of interest.
+If you want to log only a few of your trace events, disable all trace events and then selectively enable the trace events of interest.